maxblumenschein/mdtoanything/README.md

 {ABCDiatype-Regular.otf}
 ```

+## Latex Template File

+For offline-use copy the desired template files to the ``/templates`` folder inside the Pandoc user data directory.
+On *nix and macOS systems this will most likely be: ``$HOME/.pandoc``.
+On Windows the default user data directory likely is ``$HOME\AppData\Roaming\pandoc``.
+You can find the user data directory on your system by looking at the output of ``pandoc --version``.

 ## Markdown Input File

-Specify general information like date, title, language and desired output format of the input Markdown file using a YAML header:
+Specify general information like date, title, language and desired output format and template in the input Markdown file using a YAML header:

 ```yaml
 ---